Morning back pain is a bear. Your whole night revolves around how much pain you’re going to be in first thing in the morning.

 I know people tell you how awesome it is to feel like you’re sleeping on a cloud well lets just get real for a second.
 Sleeping on a cloud isn’t practical and it sure as heck isn’t going to help you beat your morning back pain.

 You see, it’s not about how squishy your mattress is when it comes to bringing you relief but how supportive the mattress is to a healthy spine position.
+We would all love to be able to sleep on a queen size mattress made of the most soft and squishy material, but it just isn’t practical for some people.

 I remember waking up with morning back pain over and over knowing it was coming from sleeping on my fairly new, “quality”, plush mattress.
 The mattress had a few years on it so the body indention’s were pretty common.
 Even being normal size, the body indentions were enough put my lower back in a weird position all night so when I woke, the damaged area (L5-S1) would be super irritated and inflamed.
 Hurray, instant morning back pain, free of charge.
 This little personal story brings me to my first point and your first step in beating your morning back pain.